 including manslaughter, criminal vehicular homicide

 Thomas C Gallagher, Murder Attorney, is a best-rated Minneapolis Criminal Defense Lawyer.
-He has over three decades experience as a winning defense attorney.
+He has over three decades experience.
 And he helps clients in criminal homicide, criminal vehicular operation and DWI cases.
 So, what about you?

 Have a question about a homicide defense case or investigation?
 Get help now.
 Call murder defense attorney Thomas Gallagher at 612 333-1500.